 Recently, I’ve been working on a proof of concept project which integrates our JPDF2HTML5 web service with the popular blogging platform WordPress.
-You can see the project on our Github repository.
 This series of articles is a writeup on various features I have used to create the plugin.

 In my previous article, (you can read part one here) I demonstrated how to use WordPress to upload media as well as PHP’s SoapClient to access a web service.
 Now that the content has been converted, I’ll look at the final integral step to the plugin: embedding the content.